andrewadare/vtx-align/production/zerofield/README.md

 ## Notes ##

 `makeCondorSubmit.py` will create the output directory specified with the `-o` option if it doesn't already exist.
 It will also create the `condor_logs/` directory expected by condor.

+When using the `-c` option to specify the configuration file, you must give it the full path.